Start 2026 with a bang by planning your next trip to Scotland with 15% off selected hiking guidebooks Shop the outlet

 National Trail From Minehead to South Haven Point

-Guidebook to walking the entire South West Coast Path National Trail.
+Discover Britain's longest National Trail - the South West Coast Path.
 The route stretches 635 miles from Minehead to Poole along the north Devon, Cornish, south Devon and Dorset coastline.
-Divided into 45 stages, this national trail could be completed within 4 weeks, or walked in sections.
+Divided into 45 stages, this national trail can be completed within 4 weeks, or walked in sections.
 Guide includes maps and essential information.

 Printed book